getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // 1 2 3
 ```

-Technically, this isn't iterating over the values, but iterating over the indices, where you then use the index to reference the value with `myArray[i]`.
+Technically, this isn't iterating over the values, but iterating over the indices, where you then use the index to reference the value, as `myArray[i]`.

 In the same way, if you iterate on an object with a `for-in` loop, you're getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.